BBA in Management

-The BBA degree in Management allows students to specialize in one of three emphasis areas: Leadership and Organizations, Human Resource Management, and General Management.
-Each of these areas of emphasis allows students to focus their studies with a curriculum geared toward leadership and management success in a varied array of organizations and occupations (see BBA programs tab).
+BBA degree with a Management major allows students to specialize in one of three emphasis areas: (1) Leadership and Organizations, (2) Human Resource Management, and (3) General Management.
+Each of these areas of emphasis allows students to focus their studies with a curriculum geared toward leadership and management success in an array of organizations and occupations.

 Leadership and Organizations emphasis seeks to develop within students the leadership and management skills that can enhance their careers in businesses such as retail, healthcare, entertainment, and the services.
 The focus is on learning behavioral skills associated with leadership such as motivating others, building successful teams, communication and negotiation, as well as the traditional management skills of staffing, controlling, organizing, and rewarding.